 If your cat is exhibiting signs of being near death, you may want to consider talking to your vet about euthanasia.
 This can be the more humane choice in cases where there is significant pain and suffering involved.

-If you choose to put your pet to sleep, your vet will give him an injection that will slow his heart to a stop.
+If you choose to put your pet to sleep, your vet will give them an injection that will slow their heart to a stop.
 This takes only seconds and is not a painful procedure.
 You will usually be given the opportunity to stay with your cat throughout the process if you wish.
-Euthanasia can put an end to a pet's suffering as well as shorten the emotional distress you feel.
-Some areas may even offer a house-call euthanasia service.

 Saying Goodbye Is Never Easy